It’s Buggin’ Me! How to Safely Use an Insect Repellent

 What is DEET?

 DEET, or N, N-diethyl-m-toluamide, has the best documented repellent effectiveness.
 DEET is active against mosquitoes, ticks, chiggers, fleas, and some flies.
-DEET concentrations range from 5 to 100 percent, but concentrations greater than 30 percent have not been shown to be more effective.
+DEET concentrations range from 5% to 99%, but concentrations greater than 30% have not been shown to be more effective.

-A long-acting formula is available that contains 34 percent DEET (Ultrathon lotion) and affords 6 to 12 hours of protection.
+A long-acting formula is available that contains 34% DEET (Ultrathon Insect Repellent Lotion) and offers up to 12 hours of protection.
 Other retail brands names that contain DEET include Off, Cutter, and Sawyer.

 Is DEET Safe for Children or Infants?

 No serious illness has been linked to the use of DEET in children when used according to manufacturer’s recommendations.
-However, once inside, it is best to wash repellent off with soap and water.
+However, once inside the house, it is best to wash repellent off with soap and water.

 How Should I Apply an Insect Repellent on a Child?

 Parents should choose a repellent based on the amount of outdoor time, mosquito exposure, and risk of mosquito-transmitted disease in the area.

 - apply repellent to your own hands, then rub onto the child

 - avoid the child's eyes, mouth, and use sparingly around ears